 Reflection is a process, both individual and collaborative, which begins with uncertainty.
 It involves identifying questions and key elements of a matter that has emerged as significant, then taking one's thoughts into dialogue with oneself and with others.
 One evaluates insights gained from that process with reference to: 1) additional perspectives, 2) one's own values and beliefs, and 3) the larger context within which the questions are raised.
 Through reflection, one reaches newfound clarity, on which one may base changes in action or disposition.
 One of the most powerful learning tools for educators is to observe oneself teach and engage in reflective analysis.
-Toward that end, candidates will be required to set a goal for their instruction, video record at least one instructional moment, and write a reflection based on their original goal.
+Toward that end, candidates will be required to video record at least one lesson and write a reflection based on their original goal.
 Candidates will be required to engage this process twice - once as a part of the SPAT.
-Liaisons will schedule seminars dedicated to collegial sharing of video observation and goal setting.

-Idaho Core Teacher Standards/Danielson Domains Addressed: Standards 1-10 and 13; Domains 1-4 (depending on the issue addressed in the reflection, different standards/domains may be addressed)
+Idaho Core Teacher Standards/Danielson Domains Addressed: Standards 1 - 10 & 13; Domains 1 - 4 (depending on the issue addressed in the reflection, different standards/domains may be addressed)

 - 1. Candidates will cultivate the capacity for reflection and gain new insights into their professional practice.
 They will learn to share experiences and wonderings about them through "self-talk" as well as in community. - 2.
 Candidates will develop reflective skills as a professional educator. - 3.
-Candidates will learn to become more self-aware and participate in a community of practice. - 4.
-Candidates will observe a video recording of their teaching and reflect on a predetermined specific aspect of that instructional moment based on their original goal for instruction.
+Candidates will learn to become more self-aware. - 4.
+Candidates will observe a video recording of their teaching and reflect in the following areas: 1) focus on students, 2) data that informs reflection, and 3) adaptations to instructional practice.

 Instructions: Candidates are to video themselves working with students (small or large group), for a minimum of 15 minutes.
-Candidates are then to review the video with an identified focus (connected to a professional learning goal and Core Standards/Danielson Framework) and write a reflection guided by the Video Reflection Rubric (Appendix D).
+Candidates are then to review the video with an identified focus (connected to a professional learning goal and Core Standards/Danielson Framework) and write a reflection guided by the Video Reflection Prompts(Appendix D).
 Candidates will engage in at least one peer reflection in which they share their video and reflection with peers and engage in collegial study/professional growth with support of their liaison.

-Assessment: Due date varies per liaison: submit written reflections as liaison specifies and with analysis connected to the Standard Reflection Rubric.
-Evidence of deep reflection and new understandings based on reflection with self and in a community will be assessed according to the Standard Reflection Rubric.
+Assessment: Due date varies per liaison: submit written reflections on Taskstream as liaison specifies.
+Reflections will be assessed on evidence of deep reflection and new understandings.

-Activity 8: Equity Case Study (Student Teachers)
+Activity 8: Case Study (Student Teachers)